Fastest land occupation in New Zealand - after five weeks, the Crown buys privately-owned waterfront property claimed by Northland iwi - NZ Herald

 When government was established, an edict over land ownership saw the land taken by the Crown and fragmented into farming-friendly blocks.
 As years went by, those blocks were broken up and sold.

 Or, as Popata puts it, "typical colonising ways to trick our people, to take advantage of our rituals".
-"It's a story we've heard from indigenous people around the world."

 One of those pieces of land - perhaps the most meaningful to Ngati Kahu - wound up with the Male family.
 Todd Male, who has owned it since 2005, listed it in 2010, when the first occupation took place.